fearofcode/labeled_goto_test/README.md

 and it is not indicated what kind of benchmarking was done.
 This is intended to be a litle less simple, although the actual code being benchmarked is not realistic.

+- Install clang.
+The setup here assumes clang 10.
+I also tried with gcc 9.3 and saw similar results.

 - Install conan package manager.
 See https://docs.conan.io/en/latest/installation.html

 -